 In recent years, laser dentistry has superseded many traditional dentistry practices, making treatments more precise and less painful.
 This newer style of dentistry utilizes intense beams of light projected by a soft tissue laser.
 Dental lasers can be used to perform a wide variety of treatments, including soft tissue shaping and removal.

-The FDA deemed laser dentistry to be safe for public usage in 1990.
-Since then, many dentists have incorporated dental lasers into everyday procedures – reducing bleeding, anxiety and post-treatment recovery times.
+The FDA deemed dental lasers to be safe for public usage in 1990.
+Since then, many dentists have incorporated dental lasers into everyday procedures – reducing bleeding, anxiety, and post-treatment recovery times.
 The beauty of dental lasers is that they damage far less of the surrounding tissue than traditional techniques – which means less discomfort and pain.

 Here are some of the other benefits associated with laser dentistry: